foundriesio/docs/source/reference-manual/boards/se050_imx8mp.rst

      SE050 Jumper Settings

-Lastly, the connected boards should look like this:
+The connected boards should look like this:

 .. figure:: /_static/boards/se050ard_imx8mp.jpg
      :width: 400